 Classification: historic town

-Location: City Of Coshocton, Coshocton County – On N. Whitewoman St. off of Rt.
-541 (Chestnut St.)
+Location: City Of Coshocton, Coshocton County – On N Whitewoman St off of SR 83

-The formerly mostly abandoned Roscoe Village has been restored & annexed into the city of Coshocton which was once it's rival.
+The nearly abandoned town of Roscoe Village received a second chance when it was restored & annexed into the City Of Coshocton, which was once its rival directly across the Muskingum River.
 Roscoe was originally called Caldersburg, settled by James Calder in 1816.
-James was a merchant whose business had failed in Coshocton which sits directly on the other side of the Muskingum River.
-After building his cabin, James had a 24 x 50 log tavern & hotel built on the land & platted Caldersburg with 67 lots.
-Another brick tavern was built in 1821 & the first business opened in 1825.
+James was a merchant whose business failed in Coshocton.
+After building his cabin on the other side of the river, James had a 24 x 50 log tavern and hotel constructed on the land & platted Caldersburg with 67 lots.
+Another brick tavern was built in 1821 and more businesses followed later that decade.
 Caldersburg had a post office from 1825 – 1831.

 The town’s boom hit when the Ohio & Erie canal arrived.
-Constuction began in 1827 & was completed in 1830.
-A church & a new post office were built in 1831, the same year the town changed it's name to Roscoe after William Roscoe, a popular English author.
-The Walhonding Canal was constructed from 1836 – 1842.
+Construction began in 1827 & was completed in 1830.
+A church and a new post office were built in 1831.
+That same year, the town changed its name to Roscoe, after William Roscoe (1753 – 1831), a popular English author.
+The Walhonding Canal was built from 1836 – 1842.
 It stretched northwest to the edge of Coshocton County & connected to the Ohio & Erie Canal at Roscoe.
-When it was completed Roscoe became one of the most important shipping centers on the entire canal system in Ohio.
+When it was completed, Roscoe became one of the most important shipping centers on the entire canal system in Ohio.
 Many of the townspeople would come out to greet new boat arrivals.
-In the 1840's Roscoe had 5 dry goods stores, 2 saw mills & flour mills, 2 grocery stores, a grain warehouse, & every other kind of business that a modern towns had in that era.

 Zoar, OH (Zoar Village) – (1817 – present farming town with less residents than in the past)